-Intervention arms: Novel antiviral agents (or combinations) targeting SARS-CoV-2, specified by The Antivirals Taskforce (ATF) and with capacity for sequential introduction of each treatment regimen into the trial plus Usual Care.
+Intervention arms: Novel antiviral agents (or combinations) targeting SARS-CoV-2, specified by the Antivirals Taskforce (AT) and with capacity for sequential introduction of each treatment regimen into the trial plus Usual Care.

 Comparator arm: Usual Care, defined as the currently recommended treatment delivered by responsible clinicians.
 Usual Care will not be mandated by the trial, as recommended treatments may change and be tailored to individual characteristics, and self-care will vary.
-Use over the counter medication as well as key medications such as inhaled steroids and monoclonal antibodies will be captured and changing outcomes and treatment modalities over time in the Usual Care arm will be accounted for in the analysis: see Usual Care Intervention Specific Appendix.
+Use of over-the-counter medication as well as key medications such as inhaled steroids and monoclonal antibodies will be captured and changing outcomes and treatment modalities over time in the Usual Care arm will be accounted for in the analysis: see Usual Care ISA.

-2.1 Participant Identification
+2.1 Participant identification

-2.1.1 Trial Participants
+2.1.1 Trial participants